katerina2901/Diabetic-retinopathy-classification/README.md

 high reliability is highly awaited.
-Therefore, the main goal of this study is to develop an effective approach to classify diabetic retinopathy in patients based on retinal images of eyes, which is a chal- lenging task in itself.
+Therefore, the main goal of this study is to develop an effective approach to classify diabetic retinopathy in patients based on retinal images of eyes, which is a challenging task in itself.
 Due to the spherical shape of the eye with unequal distribution of luminosity, contrast and small lesions, along with the presence of alike features in healthy and non-healthy retinas, make it even more difficult.
-Therefore, we em- ploy some of the deep learning algorithms/methods which to achieve this goal i.e., CNN, ViT, and hy- brid schemes (CNN plus ViT); for example, models as FasterViT, MedViT, EfficientNet, SwinV2, etc
+Therefore, we employ some of the deep learning algorithms/methods which to achieve this goal i.e., CNN, ViT, and hybrid schemes (CNN plus ViT); for example, models as FasterViT, MedViT, EfficientNet, SwinV2, etc

-Running the Application
+## Running the Application

 1. Start the Flask development server: